Locations:

 • Bariatric surgery

-Though there’s often a genetic component to obstructive sleep apnea, it’s usually a mix of inherited traits and lifestyle factors — which means there are things you can do to help lower your risk and improve your overall health.
+Though there’s often a genetic component to obstructive sleep apnea, it’s usually a mix of inherited traits and lifestyle factors — which means that certain strategies may help lower the risk and improve overall health.

 Advertisement